Updated February 8, 2022

 |Standard Options||Custom Option|

 |Small Configuration||Medium Configuration||Large Configuration||Custom Configuration|

 Each Host is connected to dual homed 10 GigE switches with 4 10 GigE Ports.
-Two 10 GigE Ports are for VSAN traffic only and two 10 GigE Ports are for Customer traffic and VMware management.
+Two 10 GigE Ports are for VSAN traffic only and two 10 GigE Ports are for Customer traffic and VMware software management.
 There is also a single GigE port connected for HPE Integrated Lights Out (ILO) or Integrated Dell Remote Access Controller (iDRAC) for remote management.
-Lumen and its vendors do not have access to any customer information or traffic transmitted via the Service.
+Lumen and its vendors do not have access to any customer information stored on the Host or traffic transmitted to and from the Service.

 Adding RAM to Lumen Private Cloud on VMware Cloud Foundation Hosts can be done through change order process requiring a new Service Order to be signed.
 Consistent with storage requirements above, and per vendor requirements, the additional RAM ordered and installed needs to be same amount for each of the Hosts in the stack.
 For example, if Customer wants to increase a Host by 128 GB of RAM, Lumen will require that Customer increase the RAM on all Hosts in the stack.